In this article, we will learn How to Fix “The CPU has been disabled by default. Power off or reset the virtual machine” on VMWare.

-Now without closing the .vmx file, copy the following code and paste it at the end of all lines.
+Without closing the .vmx file, please copy the following code and paste it at the end of all lines.

 If you have the config key smc.version = “0” already there, you may remove it and paste this in place of it.
 It should look like this.

 cpuid.1.edx = “0000:1111:1010:1011:1111:1011:1111:1111”

 featureCompat.enable = “FALSE”

 When the file is saved, you can power on your machine again.

 Other things that you can take care of: